luciamartinf/AssignmentAnswers/Assignment1/README.md

 - `get_header`: Class method to retrieve class header
 - `get_all`: Class method to retrieve all instances from the class.
 The format is defined by the to_s method

-And other methods specific for each class.
+And other class-specific methods are detailed hereafter.

 ### Gene.rb